abradley60/s1_data_download/README.md

 # s1_data_download
-Simple notebook to download sentinel-1 data from ASF and associated orbit files
+Simple notebook to download sentinel-1 data from ASF, associated orbit files and DEMs for each scene

 # Instructions
 1. setup an account at https://urs.earthdata.nasa.gov/users/new